In this article, examples of displacement and distance in physics are presented along with their definitions which is helpful for high school physics.

 The amount of distance traveled is simply the perimeter of the circle (since this scalar quantity depends on the form of the path).
 So $d=2 \pi r=2 \times 3 \times 20 =120\,{\rm m}$, where $r$ is radius of the circle.

-Example (7): you walk once around an oval track for 6.0 minutes at an average speed of 1.7 m/s.
+Example (7): You walk once around an oval track for 6.0 minutes at an average speed of 1.7 m/s.

 (a) What is the distance traveled?